Priorities for Strategy 3.2

 Clinical trials have traditionally focused on diagnostic status and symptom severity.
 Inattention to the complex topography of treatment targets, broadly defined, and to individual differences in psychopathology and treatment, can limit the explanatory value of findings and their potential uptake in clinical practice.
 Two related priorities are important to addressing these issues.

 First, more precise measures are needed for targeted intervention strategies to succeed.
 NIMH encourages applications aimed at developing more thorough assessment of clinical outcomes – particularly those that can enrich understanding of treatment efficacy and individual variation in response, and that might have utility as surrogate markers for more rapidly identifying potential responders.
 Assessments could include biological measures and markers, behavioral measures, and psychometric instruments.
-Studies that seek to optimize interventions for different age groups or disease stages, or to identify moderators that help to account for demonstrated disparities in treatment outcomes associated with group membership (e.g., ethnicity, race, gender), are encouraged.
+Studies that seek to optimize interventions for different age groups or disease stages, for different subgroups within diagnoses (e.g., biotypes related to specific biomarkers that are predictive of differential response), for trans-diagnostic clinical phenomena, or to identify moderators that help to account for demonstrated disparities in treatment outcomes associated with group membership (e.g., ethnicity, race, gender), are encouraged.
 To be responsive to this objective, applications must characterize participants according to individual variables that mediate/moderate treatment response, and not solely according to group membership.

 - Develop valid and innovative biomarkers to detect subgroups of individuals sharing common etiologies – whether within or across traditional diagnostic categories – as well as aspects of emotion, cognition, and social behavior that predict clinical response.